Recent Groundbreaking Studies from the Obesity Society Show Diet Drinks Are Safe and Play a Positive Role in Weight Loss

 Aspartame is the most studied food ingredient around the world.
 It has been the subject of more than 1200 studies, each consisting of thousands of people, over the past 30 years.
-Regulatory agencies in hundreds of countries have confirmed the safety of these food additives, pointing out that rats (the standard lab animal) are not humans and the results of sky high amounts of artificial sweeteners, as tested in rats, cannot be transferred across species to humans.
+The safety of these food additives have been confirmed by regulatory agencies in hundreds of countries.
+They all point out that rats (the standard lab animal) are not humans (obviously).
+The results of feeding sky high amounts of artificial sweeteners to lab rats cannot be transferred across species to humans.

 President Teddy Roosevelt, when asked by a reporter how he was able to lose 40 lbs said, “anyone who says saccharin (the first artificial sweetener discovered in 1879) is injurious to health is an idiot, Dr, Riley (Roosevelt’s personal physician) gives it to me every day.”
 This was Teddy Roosevelt, not Franklin D. Roosevelt, and the year was 1908!
 (See the FDA’s position here: http://www.cancer.gov/cancertopics/factsheet/Risk/artificial-sweeteners.)

 The ASB controversy has been going on for more than 106 years and it looks like experts on each side will never agree.
 What are you do?
 Each dieter has to make his or her own decision whether to use artificially sweetened foods and especially beverages.
 The decision should be based on the best medical evidence they can find.
 The best evidence is found in peer reviewed scientific papers written by M.D..’s or PhD’s and published in widely accepted medical journals.
 These authors should have an appointment in a university medical school that you recognize.
 If you’ve never heard of the university or the author has no such degree, you had better be careful what you accept as true.
 See the following university and medical research: